CSTDev/personal-site/src/content/posts/2026-04-24-how-to-send-mqtt-from-esp8266.md

 featured: false
 tags:
   - IOT
-  - soil-alerter
+  - plant-monitoring
   - how-to
-  - mqtt
+  - MQTT
 ---

 This _How To_ takes you through connecting to WiFi and sending messages to a MQTT broker using TLS.
-This guide is part of the [Soil Moisture Exporter](./soil-moisture-exporter) series.
+This guide is part of the [Soil Moisture Exporter](../soil-moisture-exporter) series.

 ## Prerequisites

 - An ESP8266
-- Arduino IDE set up and able to deploy to the ESP8266 (see [How to setup the Arduino IDE for ESP8266 development](../how-to-soil-moisture-sensor-arduino-ide))
+- Arduino IDE set up and able to deploy to the ESP8266 (see [How to setup the Arduino IDE for ESP8266 development](../how-to-setup-arduino-ide-for-esp8266))
 - HiveMQ account

 ## Connecting WiFi